k8-mb/k8-mb.github.io/synopsis.md

 plan, and they misinterpreted the fridge for the oven, making the outlet in the wrong place.

 We asked for a larger shower area.
-They realize it, but with different, cheaper, specifications.
-And it installed on a step, of which we have not been informed.
-They have tried to attribute every deviation from the contract by our request, but their argumentation are dropping one by one.
+They realized it, but with different, cheaper, specifications.
+And it is installed on a step, of which we have not been informed.
+They are trying to attribute every deviation from the contract to our request, but their argumentation are dropping one by one.

-There should have been a pocket door that has not been realized, so, there is no separation between _day_ areas and _night_ areas.
-Since the pocket door is specified only in the floor plan, they seem to pretend it is not due.
+There should have been a pocket door that has not been realized.
+Since the pocket door is specified only in the floor plan, they pretend it is not due.
 Experts tell us otherwise.
-And every other flat in the building actually _has_ an equivalent solution.
+And every other flat in the building actually has an equivalent solution.

-There should be a gate in garden that has never been realized. fourreal refuse to realize it.
-They first said that it is not due, then that it is in the floor plan only to illustrate the orientation of the garden, then that the construction authorities forbids its realization.
+There should be a gate in the garden that has never been realized. fourreal, at first, said that it is not due, then that it is in the floor plan only to illustrate the orientation of the garden, then that the construction authorities forbid its realization.
 Again, they are not able to show a single evidence of these claims.

 The whole terrace is on a step that has never been indicated, and the sand between the bricks went away at the first rain.